 Permanency and the specter of regret

 Sterilization procedures are typically permanent.
 That is why prior to the surgery, patients are (or should be) counseled about the seriousness of choosing this method to prevent pregnancy.
 Most tubal ligation procedures are irreversible, and attempts to reverse the procedure require major surgery that often isn’t effective, according to the Mayo Clinic.
+Similarly, vasectomy reversal procedures are not always successful; the Mayo Clinic notes that even if a vasectomy can be reversed, it is not guaranteed one will be able to conceive a child.

 One American Family Physician (AFP) article reported that regret for having a tubal ligation was associated with women under 30, which speaks to the reality that we can change our minds—especially while we are younger.
 What once felt like a permanent decision can change for a variety of reasons (and that’s okay).
 In fact, in an article on the popular site Scary Mommy, writer Caila Smith shared how she was asked if she wanted to have the procedure done many times when she was pregnant with her daughter, after already having borne twins.
 She wrote that she opted not to get a tubal ligation at the time, and was later very grateful for that decision, as her daughter tragically passed away from SIDs.
 She was then able to give birth to another set of twins after her loss—after which she did get a tubal ligation, a procedure which she admits to sometimes regretting.